-Why Choosing the Area is Essential in Phu Quoc
+Why Choosing the Area Matters in Phu Quoc

-Phu Quoc stretches 50 km from north to south, with an accessible west coast lined with beaches and a wilder east coast.
-The tropical climate divides the year between the dry season (November-April) and the monsoon (May-October), affecting access to the northern and southern areas.
-Transport relies on scooters, taxis and buses linking Duong Dong to the beaches.
-Selecting the right area determines the mood of your stay : proximity to restaurants and the airport in the west, romantic seclusion in the northwest, or nature immersion in the south and east.
-Transfers between areas take 20 to 60 minutes, making the choice strategic to optimise time and discoveries.
+Phu Quoc stretches about 50 km from north to south, with an accessible west coast lined with beaches and a wilder east coast.
+The tropical climate splits the year into a dry season from November to April and a monsoon period from May to October, affecting access to the northern and southern zones.
+Getting around relies on scooters, taxis, and buses that connect Duong Dong to the beaches.
+Picking the right area shapes the whole vibe of your stay: easy access to restaurants and the airport in the west, romantic seclusion in the northwest, or a nature immersion in the south and east.
+Travel between zones takes 20 to 60 minutes, so the choice is key for making the most of your time and discoveries.
+Duong Dong centralizes services and airport access, while Long Beach offers beachfront resorts right nearby.
+Ong Lang and the north feature secluded villas reached by scooter or taxi, with longer rides into town.
+The south and east call for a car to reach the Ham Ninh mangroves or the national park, perfect for hiking.
+Families tend to favor the west for easy movement, while couples seeking peace head to the northwest or south.
+Check bus links or scooter rentals before booking based on how long you plan to stay.

 Ong Lang (Northwest, Calm Beaches)